fission/fission.io/content/en/docs/reference/fission-cli/fission_environment_update.md

 ### Options

 ```
       --name string               Environment name
       --image string              Environment image URL
       --poolsize int              Size of the pool (default 3)
       --builder string            Environment builder image URL
       --buildcmd string           Build command for environment builder to build source package
       --imagepullsecret string    Secret for Kubernetes to pull an image from a private registry
       --mincpu int                Minimum CPU to be assigned to pod (In millicore, minimum 1)
       --maxcpu int                Maximum CPU to be assigned to pod (In millicore, minimum 1)
       --minmemory int             Minimum memory to be assigned to pod (In megabyte)
       --maxmemory int             Maximum memory to be assigned to pod (In megabyte)
       --graceperiod int           --period |:|: Grace time (in seconds) for pod to perform connection draining before termination (default value will be used if 0 is given)
       --keeparchive               Keep the archive instead of extracting it into a directory (mainly for the JVM environment because .jar is one kind of zip archive)
+      --runtime-env stringArray   Environment variable to be set in the runtime container
       --envNamespace string       --envns |:|: Namespace for environment object (default "default")
       --externalnetwork           Allow pod to access external network (only works when istio feature is enabled)
       --labels string             Comma separated labels to apply to the function.
 E.g. --labels="environment=dev,application=analytics"
       --annotation stringArray    Annotation to apply to the function.
 To mention multiple annotations --annotation="abc.com/team=dev" --annotation="foo=bar"
   -h, --help                      help for update
 ```

 ### Options inherited from parent commands